 Lower amount of RAM

 Unable to stream

-If gameplay depended on CPU alone, you would be fine.
+If gameplay depended on the CPU alone, you would be fine.
 However, this is not the case.
-This laptop uses the NVIDIA GeForce GTX 1050 Ti which is an absolutely fine GPU and will deliver some excellent mid-range gameplay.
+This gaming laptop uses the NVIDIA GeForce GTX 1050 Ti which is an absolutely fine gaming GPU and will deliver some excellent mid-range gameplay.

-You only get 8GB of RAM with this laptop, though this has you covered in terms of gaming, you’ll be limited multitasking wise.
+You only get 8GB of RAM with this laptop, decent for a gaming laptop under 800 dollars.
+This has you covered in terms of gaming, you’ll be limited multitasking-wise.
 If you’re just using your laptop for general browsing this won’t be an issue, but if you plan on gaming while using other software you will see interruptions.

 This amount of RAM means you definitely will not be able to stream either.
 You get a good 512GB of SSD storage which will be plenty to store all of your games along with other data, while also giving you fast boot time.
 This also supports the Windows 10 OS that comes with this laptop.